Ngarra-Burria: First Peoples Composers

 - The opportunity to write work/s for recording and performance by Ensemble Offspring, one of Australia’s leading new music ensembles.

-- Periodic face-to-face and online mentoring sessions with program facilitators, developing the work/s
+- Periodic face-to-face and online mentoring sessions with program facilitators, developing their work/s

-- 2 workshops with the performers during the year, developing and refining the work/s
+- Workshops with the performers during the year, developing and refining the work/s

 - Involvement in ANU School of Music sessions

-- Attending rehearsals, recording, and a final performance in Sydney
+- Rehearsals, recording, and a final performance in Sydney

 - A modest honorarium, along with travel costs to attend workshops/recording session.